 2. Intentional Listening

 This sounds simple but it is NOT easy.
 Really listening can be one of the most powerful tools in your quest for knowledge, and in building relationships.
 Highly successful individuals have realized the power of listening, which will lead to more personal development and the opportunity to give what is truly needed and not what we may think is needed to others.

 3. Splendid Discipline

-Successful individuals have found a way to bring value into life experiences.
-Bringing value to other individuals, to groups or organizations and the communities that they live in through volunteering, mentoring, or connecting others that would be of help and value to the situation.
+Successful individuals have found a way to bring value to life experiences.
+Bringing value to other individuals, to groups or organizations, and the communities that they live in through volunteering, mentoring or connecting others that would be of help and value to the situation.
 Successful individuals realize that the value may come in many forms and are willing to be the facilitator of the best value available.

 6. Philosophy of Life

 Successful individuals tend to have a clear driving force that is at the root of all they do.
 In each of the bullet points that have been discussed so far, this is clear in all that successful individuals do in life.
 Such as being generous with wealth, knowledge, and time.
 Through service of time on committees or donations to non-profits, or at a deeper level with some through mentoring and giving back.
 Successful individuals live what they believe!